 - The only pre-requisite is self-motivation—no previous architecture or construction experience necessary

 - Financial aid may be transferable

-In this program, students translate theory into practice, ultimately building an architecturally innovative high-performance shelter that they collaboratively design.
-Students gain experience in team design and facilitation as well as project management.
+In this program, students translate theory into practice, ultimately building an architecturally innovative high-performance shelter of their own design.
+Students gain experience in group design and facilitation as well as project management.
 They develop their own positions and arguments for good design and sound ethical and environmental building practice.
-They leave knowing how to use a variety of hand and power tools and feel comfortable on a building site.
+They leave knowing how to use a variety of hand and power tools and feeling comfortable on a building site.
 They are empowered with the ability and confidence to measure and implement appropriate technology now and into the future.

-The Yestermorrow-UMass semester offers admission to highly motivated undergraduates and recent graduates from any major at any accredited degree-granting institution of higher education—no previous architecture or building experience is necessary.
+The Yestermorrow-UMass Semester in Sustainable Design/Build offers admission to highly motivated undergraduates and recent graduates from any major at any accredited degree-granting institution of higher education—no previous architecture or building experience is necessary.
 The semester’s interdisciplinary curriculum includes lectures, seminars, studio time, and job-site work all reinforcing and complementing one another while informing the group project.
 Our instructors are leaders in academia, green architecture, and building craft.

 Yestermorrow Design/Build School has been in the forefront of the sustainable design/build movement since its inception in 1980, teaching architects, builders, and laypeople methods and tools to reduce ecological impacts by creating environmentally responsible architecture.
 Vermont’s scenic Mad River Valley—known for the best ski terrain in the east and home to Yestermorrow and a thriving community of artisans, farmers, and entrepreneurs—is a locus for innovative initiatives to revitalize local economies and promote sustainable energy use.
 The UMass Architecture + Design program is New England’s only public accredited architecture degree.